LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 2: Confirmation message for successful install of lphybeast.</figcaption>
 </figure>

-Restart `Package Manager`.
+7. Restart `Package Manager` once more.
 Now `lphybeast` and dependent packages should appear as "installed".

 ---

 {% assign beastversion = "2.6.6" %}

-Alternatively, you can install it using command line (note the package name is case-sensitive).
+Alternatively, you can install it using command line.

+Add the packages-extra URL by following steps 1-4 above, then use the command below to install the package.

 ```bash
 # BEAST_DIR="/Applications/BEAST{{ beastversion }}"
 $BEAST_DIR/bin/packagemanager -add lphybeast
 ```

-Use the following command to check the installed packages in your local machine, and make sure the column `Installed Version` shows a version number not `NA`:
+Note that the package name `lphybeast` is case-sensitive.

+To check the package was installed successfully use the command

 ```bash
 $BEAST_DIR/bin/packagemanager -list
 ```

+The column `Installed Version` should show a version number (e.g., 0.3.1).

-If you have installed lphybeast previously, we recommend you remove the old version first, using the command below, before installing.
+If you have installed lphybeast previously, we recommend you to remove the old version using

 ```bash
 $BEAST_DIR/bin/packagemanager -del lphybeast
 ```

+Then install lphybeast as normal.

 ### Install LPhy libraries and download launcher